yxj0312/docs/Review_of_Laracon_EU_2018/all.md

 ### Things every developer absolutely, positively needs to know about database indexing

 - best of the day or maybe best speech I've ever seen
-- best PPT, less and concise words, beautiful font,
+- best slides, less and concise words, beautiful font,
 - perfect live coding
 - humor
 - focus on little things, not just talk in generalities